squid-cache/squid-cache.github.io/docs/Features/SimpleWebServer.md

 # Details

-Squid already has simple web-serving capabilites, e.g. error-pages, icons, etc. They are mostly hard-coded and served from memory.
+Squid already has simple web-serving capabilities, e.g. error-pages, icons, etc. They are mostly hard-coded and served from memory.
 It would make sense to add simple webserving capabilities for generic content, and fold this static content back in.